-Microsoft Pledges To Remove From The Atmosphere All The Carbon It's Ever Emitted
+Microsoft Pledges To Remove From The Atmosphere All The Carbon It Has Ever Emitted

 Cummis says that Microsoft's commitment is also noteworthy for its level of detail.

 The company already pushes employees to consider emissions while making business decisions.
-Microsoft says it will adapt that policy to reduce emissions not just within the company but across its entire supply chain.
+Microsoft says it will adapt that policy to reduce emissions not just within the company but also across its entire supply chain.
 It says it will cut its own emissions to "near zero" by using 100% renewable energy and relying on electric vehicles.

 "They're going to decarbonize at a very fast rate and then [use] carbon removals to balance out those remaining emissions," Cummis says.
 "That's what's in line with science and what we want to see all companies doing."